pingcap/docs-cn/partitioned-table.md

 In this partition scheme, all rows corresponding to employees whose `store_id` is 1 through 5 are stored in the `p0` partition while all employees whose `store_id` is 6 through 10 are stored in `p1`.
 Range partitioning requires the partitions to be ordered, from lowest to highest.

-If you insert a row of data `(72, 'Tom', 'John', '2015-06-25', NULL, 15)`, it falls in the `p2` partition.
+If you insert a row of data `(72, 'Tom', 'John', '2015-06-25', NULL, NULL, 15)`, it falls in the `p2` partition.
 But if you insert a record whose `store_id` is larger than 20, an error is reported because TiDB can not know which partition this record should be inserted into.
 In this case, you can use `MAXVALUE` when creating a table:

 {{< copyable "sql" >}}